Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/known-limits/guide.en-gb.md

 There is also a limit of __20__ Managed Kubernetes Services by Openstack project (also named Openstack tenant).

+Managed Kubernetes clusters are based on OpenStack.
+Nodes, persistent volumes, and load balancers are built on it using OVHcloud Public Cloud.
+As such, you can see them in the `Compute` > `Instances` section of your [OVHcloud Public Cloud Control Panel](/links/manager).

+> [!primary]
+>
+> This does not mean you can manage them directly as other Public Cloud instances.
+The nodes and volumes are fully managed as part of OVHcloud Managed Kubernetes.
+>

+MKS Cluster quotas rely on your project's quota.
+Consult [this documentation](/pages/public_cloud/public_cloud_cross_functional/increasing_public_cloud_quota) to increase your quota if necessary.

+> [!warning]
+> Do not manipulate nodes or volumes directly through the OVHcloud Public Cloud Control Panel (e.g., modifying ports, renaming, resizing volumes), as this may break your cluster.

+There is also a limit of **20 Managed Kubernetes Services per OpenStack project**.

 ### Node naming

 Due to known limitations currently present in the `Kubelet` service, be careful to set __a unique name__ to all your Openstack instances running in your tenant __including__ your "Managed Kubernetes Service" nodes and the instances that your start directly on Openstack through manager or API.